-"Governing Body" shall mean the Institution's board of trustees.
+"Governing Body" shall mean Dartmouth-Hitchcock Health's Board of Trustees.

-"Government Obligations" shall mean direct general obligations of, or obligations the timely payment of principal and interest on which are unconditionally guaranteed by, the United States of America.
+"Government Obligations" shall mean direct obligations of (including obligations issued or held in bookentry form on the books of the Department of the Treasury), or obligations the timely payment of principal and interest on which are unconditionally guaranteed by, the United States of America.